Poll: What, when reading a fanfic, annoys you the most? Vote Now!

 A Little Glimpse of Leg (July 2011 - Present):

 A little experiment in characterization and writing a story that currently has no plot but needs one.
 I read so many amazing stories including (but not limited to) The Burbank Confession and the first two chapters of Family (which are, sadly, all I've had time to read) and was inspired.
 I tried my best to keep these authors' influences out of my work, and hope that the only similarities are that they can be depressing as heck.
 If you spot anything untoward, please let me know.
 There's a character I'm worried about who may have gone so far away from Sue-age that she's come full circle as an Anti!Sue or Whiny!Sue, but again, I hope not.
 All in all, I think it's pretty good so far, and I'm excited to see where it goes.
-The cover image was used with permission by its creator,, and can be found .
+The cover image was created by me, using the following images with permission:, the font from , the , , and Emily (OC) created using .

 Hairdresser (January 2012):